ltelab/DISDRODB-METADATA/README.md

-## How to add my own data to DISDRODB ?
+## How to add your own data to DISDRODB ?

-Do you want to contribute to the project with you own data ? great !
+Do you want to contribute to the project with your own data ?
+Great !
 Just follow these steps :

 1. Create a new branch
    ```